-1. To provide for the safety and security of students, employees, and the facilities at the School, only authorized visitors are allowed on the campus grounds.
-Restricting unauthorized visitors helps maintain safety standards, protects against theft, ensures the security of equipment, protects confidential information, safeguards employee welfare, and avoids potential distractions and disturbances.

-- 2. All visitors should enter the School at the designated entrance and proceed to the Main Office to register their presence on the grounds of the School.
-An employee is responsible for the conduct and safety of his/her visitor and the employee must accompany his/her guest throughout the School at all times.
+- 1. To provide for the safety and security of students, employees, and the facilities at the School, only authorized visitors are allowed on the campus grounds.
+Restricting unauthorized visitors helps maintain safety standards, protects against theft, ensures the security of equipment, protects confidential information, safeguards employee welfare, and avoids potential distractions and disturbances. - 2.
+All visitors should enter the School at the designated entrance and proceed to the main office to register their presence on the grounds of the School.
+An employee is responsible for the conduct and safety of their visitor and the employee must accompany their guest throughout the School at all times.
 Failure to comply with this policy may result in disciplinary action, up to and including termination of employment. - 3.
-If an unauthorized individual is observed on the School premises, ask the individual why he/she is in the School, and immediately notify a member of the Operations Team - 4.
-If the safety of any employee or student becomes threatened by any individual, whether a visitor or an unknown intruder, that individual should be asked to leave the school grounds.
+If an unauthorized individual is observed on the School premises, ask the individual why they are in the School, and immediately notify a member of the Operations Team

+- 4. If the safety of any employee or student becomes threatened by any individual, whether a visitor or an unknown intruder, that individual should be asked to leave the school grounds.
 Employees should never attempt to expel such individuals.
 Rather, the Metropolitan Police Department should be called to handle and evaluate the situation if the individual refuses to leave.
 If trespassers resist an instruction to leave the School or disobey a reasonable, repeated request, immediately call 911. - 5.
 Former Employees and Dismissed Students Former employees who are terminated for cause by the School are not permitted to return to the School for any type of visitation for any reason.
-Former dismissed students will not be allowed access to the School without the approval of the School Administration Team
+Former dismissed students will not be allowed access to the School without the approval of the School Administration Team. - 6.
+Employees' Children and Dependents If you are a Two Rivers staff member and your child attends Two Rivers as a student, we welcome your child(ren) coming with you to school in the mornings.
+If your child(ren) is with you in the morning prior to the start of school, they must be supervised by you, and should not be interfering with your preparations for the day or with other people's preparation for the day.
+Under no circumstances should your child(ren) be by themselves or walking around the building unaccompanied.